levikirkland/levikirkland/README.md

 # Credits
 All credits goes to the original authors of the projects I Fork and tremendous thanks in advance should anyone propose changes or submit a branch.

+# Teaching
+I sometimes host a teaching session using Asana PM for lessons and StackOverflow for questions, covering all the the technologies listed below.

 # Vistors

 ![](https://visitor-badge.laobi.icu/badge?page_id=levikirkland)